-If you are within one year of retirement, you can schedule a retirement counseling appointment by contacting the call center at 401-462-7600.
-You can also visit the ERSRI website at www.ersri.org to to login or create an account to the member portal and generate a benefit estimate.
+If you are within one year of retirement, you can schedule a retirement counseling appointment by contacting ERSRI at 401-462-7600.
+You can also visit the ERSRI website at www.ersri.org to login to the member portal and generate a benefit estimate.